n8n-io/n8n-docs/docs/courses/level-two/chapter-2.md

 ### Exercise

 Make an HTTP request to the Poetry DB API `https://poetrydb.org/random/1` and convert the returned data from JSON to binary using the Convert to File node.
-Then, write the new binary data to a file.
-Finally, to check that it worked out, read the generated binary file referencing it with an expression in the node.
+Then, write the new binary file data to the machine where n8n is running.
+Finally, to check that it worked out, read the generated binary file from the machine referencing it with an expression in the node.

 ??? note "Show me the solution"